dmitrypol/dmitrypol.github.io/_posts/2020-10-01-redis-sentinel.md

 ## Increasing / decreating amount of RAM on each instance

-* If decreasing the amount of RAM we need to make sure that the amount of data currently stored in Redis can fit into the new RAM amount.
+* If decreasing the amount of RAM we need to make sure that the amount of data currently stored in Redis can fit into the new amount of RAM.
+* The process is largely a repetition of various steps above.
 * Launch new instances with appropriate amount of RAM.
-* Make new instances replicas of current primary.
+* Make new instances replicas of the current primary.
-* Terminate original replicas.
+* Terminate original replicas one at a time.
+* Stop if there are any issues and rollback.
-* Failover the current primary by sending `sentinel failover my_redis` to one of the Sentinels.
+* Failover the primary by sending `sentinel failover my_redis` to one of the Sentinels and terminate the instance.
+* Do `sentinel reset my_redis` on all Sentinels.

+## Upgrading / downgrading Redis version

+* The process is also largely a repetition of various steps above.
+* Launch new instances with new version of Redis.
+* Make new instances replicas of the current primary.
+* Terminate original replicas one at a time.
+* Stop if there are any issues and rollback.
-* Terminate the previous primary.
+* Failover the primary (with previous Redis version) and terminate the instance.
 * Do `sentinel reset my_redis` on all Sentinels.

 # Links
 * https://redis.io/topics/sentinel